 The first year was characterized by a great number of submitted applications, particularly after the first internet list was published.
 At the time, the secretariat was not prepared for this volume of applications.
-In the subsequent years the secretariat was expanded and restructured.
+In the subsequent years, the secretariat was expanded and restructured.
 Staff increased six-fold and clear procedures were introduced to deal with the applications.

 Between 2001 and 2004, the number of applications remained at a high level, well over 2,000 a year.
 It was only in 2004/2005 that the number of applications started to drop to an average of 1,500.

-The first year in which more applications were dealt with than were received was 2004.
-Initially, more priority had been given to the most potentially successful applications.
-The publication of new names on the internet in December 2004 led to an increase in the number of applications in 2005 related to the list.
+The first year in which more applications were dealt with than were received, was 2004.
+Initially, more priority had been given to applications with the best chances of success.
+The publication of new names on the internet in December 2004 led to an increase in the number of applications related to the list in 2005.
 The last ICHEIC applications were received in 2006.
 (See chapter 9)

 From 2006-2008, the number of new applications dropped considerably to a level of 400-500 per year.
 In 2009, the number of applications doubled.
 This was mainly caused by publicity concerning our Foundation due to the extension of the application deadline to 2015.
 The effect of this was also noticeable in 2010.
 In 2011-2014, the number of applications has returned to the 2006-2008 level.
 In the past years, the number of staff was reduced to a normal level of about 4 FTEs.
 In 2015, the number of applications rose again, partly due to the new extension of the application deadline and partly because of the policies that had been found during our research.
-In 2016, the level has returned to 400-500 applications.
+In 2016, the level decreased to 400-500 applications.

 In 2017 the number of applications rose again to 580.
 This was due to the large number of policies found in the archives of the Noord-Hollandsche van 1891.
-In 2018, the number of application decreased slightly, but rose again to almost 600 in 2019.
-As of 1 January 2020, the Foundation has no longer handled undocumented applications, which caused the number of applications to decline to 178.
+In 2018, the number of applications decreased slightly, but rose again to almost 600 in 2019.
+As of

+1 January 2020, the Foundation has no longer handled undocumented applications, which caused the number of applications to decline to 178.
+In 2021, the number of applications increased slightly to 205.